 Apache ActiveMQ brokers are implementations of the Java Messaging Service, or JMS.
 JMS is a Java specification which allows applications to send data back and forth between one another in an easy and standard way.

 An early goal of Java was to present a language with the power of C which was not hindered by its cross-platform issues.
-It follows then, that JMS arose out of a growing need to federate very different systems with each other.
+JMS arose out of a growing need to federate very different systems with each other.

-At the time, if a developer wanted to write an application and allow that application to run easily across multiple operating systems, that meant building the source code against native tooling and libraries.
-Alternatively, outright porting or re-writing the application on separate operating systems.
+Before ActiveMQ, that meant building the source code against native tooling and libraries.
+Alternatives were outright porting or rewriting the application on separate operating systems.